sdcio/docs/docs/examples/2_k8s_sros_collocated.md

 The following parameters are important
 - metadata.name: name of the intent
-- metadata.labels: targetName and targetNamespace tell the config-server which device this configuration applies to
+- metadata.labels: config.sdcio.dev/targetName and config.sdcio.dev/targetNamespace tell the config-server which device this configuration applies to
 - priority: defines the priority of the intent if overlapping intents apply to the target
 - Config has a:
   - path: relative to the root